 The basis for this information is an Exogesis report which was based on a study undertaken in 2007.
-However as no further updates have been produced, the 2016 outcome has not been monitored.
+Further work to update this study has started and is currently ongoing.
+An update will be provided in

-Notwithstanding this, the following projects to improve access to open space/greenspace have been undertaken during 2016-2017:
+Notwithstanding this, the following projects to improve access to open space/greenspace have been undertaken during 2017-2018: